 system database and the Linux installation script.
 Make the

 shell> mysql -u root -p mysql < linux_install_firewall.sql Enter password: (enter root password here)

-slave or secondary nodes prior to running the installation
+replica nodes prior to running the installation script on

-script on the master or primary node.
-This is necessary
+the source node.
+This is necessary because the

 INSTALL PLUGINstatements from the installation script and execute them manually.

 On the source node, run the installation script as described previously.